phiwoff/predix-ec-configurator/README.md

 - **Server mode**: The server has sole access to a target resource, is tasked to transmitting the data flow between the resource and the Gateway.
 - **Gateway mode**: It handles security handshakes, IP filtering, and seeks for the permission from EC service instance by passing on the Client/Server credentials to authorizing requests.
 Upon authentication, the Gateway performs two-way binding (Client/Server), induces a session, and signifies the requesters for readiness.

-A singe binary like EC Agent is used to address both scenarios and needs sevaral parameters to work.
+A single binary like EC Agent is used to address both scenarios and needs several parameters to work.

 ### So, what is the end-goal for this app??